CONSTITUTION AND BY-LAWS OF

 Section 1.
 Seventy five percent (75%) of the money collected in cemetery lot sales shall be placed in an irrevocable trust fund.
 The purpose of the irrevocable trust fund is to generate income to maintain the cemetery.

 Section 2.
 The monetary asset investment philosophy of the Association is to maximize the total rate of return (income plus capital appreciation) consistent with a prudent regard to safety of principal.
-The minimum goal for investment rate of return shall be to exceed the inflation rate, as measured by the National Consumer Price Index, on an annualized basis.

 Section 5.
 The Cemetery shall be covered by insurance with sufficient value to protect the Cemetery Association assets and the trustees.

 Section 6.
 The withdrawal of funds from the Pine Hall Cemetery Association revocable trust fund shall require a formal letter to the financial institution with signatures of the Association President, Secretary/Treasurer and two trustees.
 The letter shall include the Association corporate seal.

 Cemetery Ground Rules and Regulations